TheDrHobo/thedrhobo.github.io/index.md

 title: Home
 ---

-# Welcome to Dr Hobo's mad page of intrests
+# Welcome to Dr Hobo's personal rankings of the things most important in life

 Hey there!
 I'm The Dr Hobo - a geek who loves ranking things and exploring the world.

 This is where I share my opinions on films, games, books, travel, and whatever else catches my interest.
-No algorithms, no clickbait - just honest takes on stuff I care about.
+No algorithms, no clickbait - just stuff I like.

 ---

 ## Top 10 Lists

 ### 🎬 Films
-- [**Top 10 Films (No Particular Order)**](top-10-films) - My favorite movies and why!
+- [**Top 10 Films**](top-10-films) - My favorite movies and why!

 ### 🎮 Video Games
 - *Coming soon!*